otrv4/otrv4/otrv4.md

 To begin an offline conversation, a prekey message is published to an untrusted server and this action is seen as the start of a non-interactive DAKE.
 The prekey message is retrieved by the party attempting to send a message to the publisher.
-A reply called the non-interactive auth message is created with the prekey and sent.
+A reply called the Non-Interactive-Auth message is created with the prekey and sent.
 This completes the DAKE.

 The offline DAKE is based on the XZDH protocol [\[1\]](#references).
 Like the